History of the New Orleans Pelicans: 2019–present: Rebuilding and Zion Williamson era

 On April 17, 2019, the Pelicans named David Griffin as the new executive vice president of basketball operations.
 On May 19, 2019, the Pelicans named former Brooklyn Nets assistant general manager Trajan Langdon their newest general manager, replacing interim general manager Danny Ferry.

 On June 15, 2019, the Pelicans agreed to trade Davis to the Los Angeles Lakers.
 In return, the Lakers agreed to send Lonzo Ball, Brandon Ingram, Josh Hart and three first-round picks, including the fourth overall pick in the 2019 NBA draft, to the Pelicans.
 The Pelicans later agreed to trade draft rights of the fourth overall pick of the 2019 NBA draft to the Atlanta Hawks, receiving the draft rights to the eighth, 17th and 35th picks in the 2019 NBA draft.

 On June 20, 2019, the Pelicans selected Zion Williamson with the first overall pick.
 The team also drafted Alen Smailagić and Jordan Bone, both of whom were immediately traded to the Golden State Warriors and Atlanta Hawks, respectively.
 The Pelicans then received Jaxson Hayes, Nickeil Alexander-Walker and Marcos Louzada Silva from Hawks.
 On July 1, the Pelicans announced that they signed Williamson to his rookie-scale contract.
 However, the Pelicans began the 2019–20 season without Williamson as he had a knee surgery following an injury in the preseason.
 He made his debut on January 22, 2020, scoring 22 points in 18 minutes of play.
 On March 3, 2020, Williamson was named the NBA Rookie of the Month for the month of February.
 During the month, Williamson averaged 25.7 points, 6.2 rebounds, 2.6 assists, and 1.0 steal a game.

 Brandon Ingram had a breakout season.
 On December 30, 2019, Ingram was named the Western Conference Player of the Week for games played between December 23 to December 29.
 During the week, Ingram averaged 25.3 points, 7.3 rebounds, 4.5 assists, and 2.0 steals per game while shooting 49.3 percent from the field and 54.2 percent from three-point range.
 Ingram helped the Pelicans to a 4–0 week as a result.
 On January 16, 2020, Ingram recorded a career-high by scoring 49 points in a 138–132 overtime win against the Utah Jazz.
 Ingram gave the Pelicans a one-point lead with a fadeaway jumper with 0.2 seconds remaining in regulation.
 This was before Rudy Gobert was fouled and subsequently sent the game to overtime with a free throw.
 Because of his breakout season, Ingram became an NBA All-Star for the first time in his career.
+Ingram also won the 2020 Most Improved Player award.